digitalcrust/digitalcrust-website/content/DigitalCrust.md

 - Establish systems, datasets, and modeling approaches that collectively describe the Earth's crust across space, time, scale of analysis, and process domain
-- Build [[Software literacy|software literacy]] among early-career scientists to catalyze technical innovation and effective decision making to build, support, and utilize it
 - Encorage practices of [[Code-level collaboration|code-level collaboration]] among geologists towards modularity, reusability, and sharing of the [[Software infrastructure|software infrastructure]] for digital geological research
+- Build [[Software literacy|software literacy]] among early-career scientists to develop contributors and decision makers in digital geology
-- Foster a community [[Ecosystem|ecosystem]] of geologists using software approaches to crustal research
+- Develop connectivity among the [[Ecosystem|ecosystem]] of software and systems for digital crustal research
 - Elevate the status of software-oriented work and modes of collaboration alongside more established technical areas